 At the Medical School, an over-arching Quality Framework sets out the areas of quality management that we are responsible for and how we achieve these through specific procedures and committees.

-Through these formal processes we aim to satisfy any conditions of our agreements with partner institutions; any reporting obligations to the University of Nicosia; as well as any regulations as set by external bodies (for example, but not limited to, the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (DI.P.A.E.)).
+Through these formal processes we aim to satisfy our reporting obligations to the University of Nicosia; all conditions of our agreements with partner institutions; as well as any regulations as set by external bodies (for example, but not limited to, the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA)).

 Overall, through these formal processes our goal is to: